samtechie/minimal-personal-site/_posts/2017-02-26-how-convnets-work.md

 We can also divide the sound into different frequency bands like bass,midrange,treble etc and for the bands, those closer together are more related than those that are far away and the order matters.

+The order mattering means the time steps and frequency bands must be in a specific order.
+If you change the order you will most likely lose the original sound.

-Once you do this to sound it looks like an image and you can therefore apply CNNs.
+Once you do this to sound it looks like an image and you can apply CNNs.

 [![Fully Connected]({{ site.url }}/assets/convnets/cnn16.png){: .center-image }](https://brohrer.github.io/how_convolutional_neural_networks_work.html){:target="_blank"}